jayakumarsharp/state-machine/README.md

 * `handler`: function registered for event

 ```
-off(event[, handler])
+off([event, handler])
 ```
-removes event handler from specified event.
-If handler is null, it removes all handlers from that event
+removes event handlers.
+If event is null, it removes all handlers.
+If handler is null, it removes all handlers from that event.
-* `event`: name of event
+* `event`: optional. name of event
 * `handler`: optional. function to be removed from event.  it must be the same function that was registered since it uses `==` to determine how to remove it.
 * returns `true` if events were removed and `false` if nothing was removed